groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/digital/docx.en.md

     # feature loop
     - title: "Edit Signatures"
       content: "Most types of signatures support further modification.
 You are free to correct text, change position, color, size, and more."

+    # feature loop
+    - title: "Remove Unnecessary Signatures"
+      content: "Our solution supports full CRUD operations for signatures.
+Many types of signatures, including digital certificates, can be deleted from a document when necessary."

   code_samples:
     # code sample loop